 Aru

-We know about Te in Japanese, but what about the aru that comes right after, what does it mean?
+We learned about Te in Japanese, but what about aru that comes right after it, what does it mean?

-ある Aru has the following main meanings: To have, to exist, to remain, to be located, to arise, to happen.
-Often confused with いる Iru which also has similar meanings, what changes is that いる is used for things that move/live.
-While Aru for inanimate objects.
+The ある Aru has the following main meanings: To exist, to remain, to be located, to arise, to happen.
+Often confused with いる Iru, which also has similar meanings, the difference is that いる is used for moving/living things, while Aru is for inanimate objects.

 Example: